 10: Experiment With Other Brew Methods.

-There are lots of inexpensive manual options for brewing amazing coffee – such as V60, Kalita, Chemex, The Oomph, Aeropress, Cafetiere – just ensure that you’re using freshly roasted coffee beans from one of the great UK small batch roasters that we’re lucky enough to have in this country, and for the best results, grind just before brewing, with a hand grinder or electric coffee grinder.
+There are lots of other brewing methods, including inexpensive manual options for brewing amazing coffee – such as V60, Kalita, Chemex, The Oomph, Aeropress, Cafetiere – just ensure that you’re using freshly roasted coffee beans from one of the great UK small batch roasters that we’re lucky enough to have in this country, and for the best results, grind just before brewing, with a hand grinder or electric coffee grinder.